718OEC/WV-MC/README.md

 # West Valley College (WVCC) Club Hub
 (updated 2026 AUG 15)

-> **Developer Note:** This was built by Oscar Espinosa (aka Deion) as a QOL improvement of the CCC system and I welcome any and all students or educational faculty to use this code to improve their educational community.
+This was built by Oscar Espinosa (aka Deion) as a QOL improvement of the CCC system.
+I welcome any and all students or educational faculty to use this code to improve their educational community, regardless of educational institution.

 An open-source, mobile-first digital hub designed to centralize campus club discovery, simplify event sign-ups, and automate student engagement across West Valley College and Mission College ecosystems.
 Visually inspired by Liquid Glass and Material Design, this platform runs on a $0-budget static web infrastructure hosted through GitHub Pages, with external links to sign up for clubs.

 ---